 - Fishing mortality in the Centrostephanus rodgersii fishery is represented by the use of catch (tonnes) as a proxy.
-In the most recent season 2018/19 annual catch increased fivefold from the first 10 years of the fishery since 2009.
-Despite this large increase, catch is spatially concentrated, with 80 to 90% of catch coming from a small area of the east coast, around the St Helens region.
-While stock for the entire east coast of Tasmania is likely to be sustainable despite the increases in total catch, there is evidence of a decrease in catch rates in the most heavily fished areas over time.
-This suggests that for the more heavily fished areas at the current level of fishing we would expect to see a further decrease in catch rates and localised depletion in these areas. - Biomass in the Centrostephanus rodgersii fishery is indicated by two methods: extrapolation from counts obtained from fishery-independent transect surveys; and trends in catch per unit effort (CPUE).
+In the most recent season 2019/20 annual catch has dropped to 376 tonnes compared to the previous season of 560 tonnes, due to changes in operations at the main processor and COVID-19.
+A reduced subsidy in the highest catch region has resulted in catch being more evenly distributed for each of the subsidy zones rather than concentrated in the North.
+However, the highest catch region is still the St Helens region. - There is no evidence of biomass depletion through the observed catch rates. - Biomass in the Centrostephanus rodgersii fishery is indicated by two methods: extrapolation from counts obtained from fishery-independent transect surveys; and trends in catch per unit effort (CPUE).
 Biomass assessed by fishery independent transect data has increased over the last two decades.
-State-wide CPUE has not decreased over the span of the fishery from 2009 to 2019 but has a downward trend in the most heavily fished area.
+State-wide CPUE has not decreased over the span of the fishery from the first 2008/2009 season to the most recent 2019/2020 season even in the most heavily fished blocks.